softfire-eu/softfire-eu.github.io/docs/monitoring-manager.md

 ```

+This node type has a single property:
+* **testbed**: in case the experimenter requires deployment of VMs on more than one testbed is it possible to define on which testbed the Zabbix Server VM will be deployed

 <!--
-MonitoringResource:
+References:
 -->
-This node type has a single property:

-testbeds: in case the experimenter requires deployment of VMs on more than one testbed is it possible to define on which testbed the Zabbix Server VM will be deployed.

 [node_types]:etc/softfire_node_types.yaml